Election Night 2004: The Liberal Report a Year Later

 May 2nd, 2010 admin Posted in Obama care Comments Off

-What do people think about obama care, and what does it hold for the future of most people in America?
+What do people think about Obama Care, and what does it hold for the future of most people in America?
 It seems that most who were not in favor of Obama care before it became law are still not too impressed.
 Some feel that jobs that are offered once the recession ends will be far less likely to offer health insurance, mostly due to the costs involved.

 For many people, the healthcare plan is one that isn’t easy to understand.
 Some feel that the ones who will benefit most from Obamacare are those who are now uninsured and earn incomes that are below the poverty line.
 For the first time, it is believed that many American families (those between 133% and 400% of the poverty line) will be able to afford health insurance.
 Families with incomes of up to 133% of the federal poverty level will receive expanded Medicare coverage.